NickyBleiel/discovery-sf/connect.md

 If using the {{site.data.keyword.discoveryshort}} tooling, each collection can be configured to use a single data source; if using the API, you can send documents from multiple data sources into a single collection.

-The {{site.data.keyword.discoveryshort}} service pulls documents from the data source using a process called crawling.
+{{site.data.keyword.discoveryshort}} pulls documents from the data source using a process called crawling.
 Crawling is the process of systematically browsing and retrieving documents from the specified start location.
-Only items explicitly specified by you from the following data sources are crawled by the {{site.data.keyword.discoveryshort}} service:
+Only items explicitly specified by you from the following data sources are crawled by {{site.data.keyword.discoveryshort}}:

 -  [Box](/docs/services/discovery-sf?topic=discovery-sf-sources#connectbox)
 -  [Salesforce](/docs/services/discovery-sf?topic=discovery-sf-sources#connectsf)